Fintech Risk and compliance ensures fair lending practices, transparent disclosure of conditions, and availability of dispute resolutions.

 Data security controls are any parameters used to prevent and safeguard data within your company.
+You can use them on an individual level (to protect personnel files) or at a larger scale (to protect sensitive corporate information).
 Such controls can be in the form of policies, rules, systems, or any other for the sake of guaranteeing compliance.
 Controls conducted outside of a system are called manual controls whereas controls configured within a system that are used to detect, prevent, or correct problems are referred to as application controls.

 Examples of data security controls

 Data security controls can come in a wide variety of control sets and types.
 A few to mention would be data leak prevention or also known as data loss prevention.
 This is usually a software or hardware device that performs scanning of live packets coming into and out of your environment.
 However, this control type has several drawbacks including the use of SSL decryption in some instances.
 However, with newer cloud service offerings provided by AWS and Google Cloud, SSL decryption does not always have to occur.